teradaian/panopticoin/README.md

 ## About

+Keeping up to date on a volatile market like Cryptocurrency can feel like a full time job.

 ## Getting Started

 The app is deployed on heroku [here](https://panopticoin.herokuapp.com/api/coins)

 ## Languages

 * HTML
 * CSS
 * JavaScript

 ## Built With